readthedocs/blog/configuration-file-v2.rst

 Future improvements
 -------------------

-- We are planning to support Pipfile in this version.
+- Pipfile support
 - Show the current configuration used in each build.
-- Redirects
+- Redirects per version of your docs.

 Start using it
 --------------